 Other scams include card-playing affairs, where you're invited to play cards and end up being cleaned out, being invited into “official TAT” agencies (where you pay through the nose for overpriced tours), being told a certain attraction is closed (so you can be shuffled off to a gem store, card game or travel agency) or being invited to drink with a bunch of complete strangers (where you'll be liberated from your money, sometimes by being drugged).

 At the end of the day, use your common sense.
 If a complete stranger approached you in your home town and started chatting away about how they'd love to show you around town, how would you react?

-It is important though to remember that only a minuscule minority of people are involved in scamming tourists, so use your judgement and don't let these warnings colour your reaction to all people you meet -- just use your common sense.
+It is important though to remember that only a minuscule minority of people are involved in scamming tourists.
+Use your judgement and don't let these warnings colour your reaction to all people you meet.

 Planning well is an integral part of getting the most out of your trip.
 Be it picking the right backpack, the right vaccinations or the right country, the simple decisions are often the most important.